MrAlaux/Nugget-Doom/README.md

 Note that this feature list is relative to [Woof!'s](https://github.com/fabiangreffrath/woof/blob/master/README.md#key-features);
 read the latter for more details.
-Some features were first implemented in Nugget Doom and later in Woof!, and so they're not listed here anymore.
+Some features were first implemented in Nugget Doom and later in Woof!, so they're not listed here anymore.

+The build corresponding to this README is based on [Woof!
+15.2.0](https://github.com/fabiangreffrath/woof/releases/tag/woof_15.2.0).

 Most of Nugget Doom's features come from other sources, like source ports and mods;
 the initial implementations for some are **ported from (p.f.)** said sources, while others are just **inspired by (i.b.)** them.